Roda, Khushab: Culture

+The community is rich and strong.

 Geography

-The town, Roda Thal includes flat as well as desert type land, that is situated in between famous cities, from north Mitha Tiwana, from south Noorpur Thal, from east Chowk Girote and from west Adhi Coat.
+The village, Roda includes flat as well as desert type land, that is situated in between famous cities, from north Mitha Tiwana, from south Noorpur Thal, from east Chowk Girote and from west Adhi Coat.

 Education

 Roda is rich in educational institutes w.r.t its population and culture as it has 2 Government Degree Colleges (one for Boys and one for Girls), two high schools (one for boys and other for girls) and several primary schools including Government and private institutes.
 Some famous private institutes are like, (Dar-e- Arqum school, Ghazali Education Trust, Nasar Public High School, Al-Qalam Group of Schools, Faheem Memorial Model School.

 Most of the people here prefer their own business which includes buying and selling of vehicles and tractors, wood stalls and selling of agricultural commodities.